-Learning activities include the following:
+Learning activities may include the following but are not limited to:

-- 1. On-line class lecture and discussion
+- 1. Class lecture and discussion

 - 2. Application activities

-- 3. On-line activities and assignments
+- 3. Small group activities and assignments

 - 4. Video and other media supports

-- 5. Research activities
+- 5. Research and presentation activities

 - 6. Electronic supplements and activities via Blackboard

-This course will be delivered online (76% or more) using an asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered online (76% or more) using an asynchronous format via the Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on January 21 11:59PM.

-Under no circumstances, may candidates/students participate in online class sessions (either by phone or Internet) while operating motor vehicles.
+The course site will be available on 07/06/2020 Under no circumstances, may candidates/students participate in online class sessions (either by phone or Internet) while operating motor vehicles.
 Further, as expected in a face-to-face class meeting, such online participation requires undivided attention to course content and communication.